itstooerli/pokemon-2d/README.md

 ## Known Issues
 * Fix bug where two characters can walk through each other if the motion is active before collision detection occurs
+* ~~Fix bug where action selection box is still active when using a pokeball (and possibly item)~~ (Fixed 2022/10/10)
+* ~~Fix bug where using a pokeball during a trainer battle decrements the pokeball count and skips to the opponents turn~~ (Fixed 2022/10/10)
+* ~~Fix bug where spamming continue key upon learning TM move creates and error~~ (2022/10/10: possibly fixed, unable to recreate issue)
+* Fix bug where player cannot cancel out of TM learn move state (with escape key) (2022/10/10: Deemed Low Priority since player can select the new move to cancel out, would want to allow escape key to leave as well though)
+* ~~Fix bug where the name of TMs (possibly items in general) are cut off in bag~~ (Fixed 2022/10/10)
+* Fix bug where TMs are not sorted by name (currently via pickup)

 ## Known Inconsistencies with Pokemon Games
 * ~~Fix where statuses should be checked after all moves are completed~~ (Fixed 2022/10/7)
 * ~~Fix where volatile status conditions should be cleared when switching pokemon~~ (Fixed 2022/10/7)

+## Maintained Discrepancies
+* As with new version of the games, there will be no HMs.
+TMs will also be reusable.

 ## Planning